Forking runs in Neptune

 )

-A child run inherits the following metadata from its parent:
+A child run inherits the following from its parent:

 When the child run continues logging values to metrics, points logged at or after the fork step become part of the experiment lineage: